Etiquette

 I came to terms with my identity as a teenager, but did/could not officially begin transitioning until my last year of high school.
 I started hormones when I was 20 (college), legally changed my name at 21, had top surgery (mastectomy) at 22, and legally changed my “gender marker” when I was…uh…well, Covid started and it made everything take twice as long and time became irrelevant for a bit, but it was around that time.

-In reality, this is a loooong and slow process that can and will take years.
+In reality, this is a loooong and slow process (physically, emotionally, and financially) that can and will take years.

 Transitioning technically never ends, but this is also depending on the person.
-If they are happy with themselves as they are at that point and don’t feel the need to undergo any more physical changes, then that’s on them to decide the “completion” of their transition.
+If they are happy with themselves as they are at that point and don’t feel the need to undergo any more physical changes, then they are the ones to decide the “completion” of their transition.

 BUT Will I have it?